SOCCER PLAYER

 Icon of person Giovanny Espinoza

-Giovanny Patricio Espinoza Pabón (born 12 April 1977) is an Ecuadorian former professional footballer who played as a centre-back.
+Giovanny Patricio Espinoza Pabón (born 12 April 1977) is an Ecuadorian football manager and former player who played as a centre-back.
+He is the current manager of Leones.
 Read more on Wikipedia

-His biography is available in different languages on Wikipedia.
-Giovanny Espinoza is the 10,186th most popular soccer player (down from 9,554th in 2019), the 82nd most popular biography from Ecuador (up from 83rd in 2019) and the 20th most popular Ecuadorean Soccer Player.
+His biography is available in 22 different languages on Wikipedia (up from 21 in 2024).
+Giovanny Espinoza is the 10,365th most popular soccer player (down from 9,554th in 2024), the 84th most popular biography from Ecuador (down from 83rd in 2019) and the 20th most popular Ecuadorean Soccer Player.

 Memorability Metrics